bgrewell/dtac-agent/README.md

 development process, ensuring high code quality, adherence to coding conventions, and efficient release management.
 The necessary tools are:

-    go: The Go programming language, which forms the backbone of the DTAC Agent.
+- go: The Go programming language, which forms the backbone of the DTAC Agent.
-    goreleaser: Simplifies the release process by automating the creation of binaries, packaging, and distribution.
+- goreleaser: Simplifies the release process by automating the creation of binaries, packaging, and distribution.
-    golint: A linter for Go source code that flags potential style issues to maintain code consistency.
+- golint: A linter for Go source code that flags potential style issues to maintain code consistency.
-    staticcheck: A state-of-the-art linter for Go that checks for bugs, performance issues, and more.
+- staticcheck: A state-of-the-art linter for Go that checks for bugs, performance issues, and more.
-    commitizen: Assists in creating consistent commit messages, following the "conventional commits" format.
+- commitizen: Assists in creating consistent commit messages, following the "conventional commits" format.
+- mage: Mage is a make/rake-like build tool using Go.

 For developers using a Linux-based system, specifically Ubuntu 22.04, the aforementioned tools can be installed using the commands provided below.
 It's important to note that while the Go-related tools will be installed using the Go